Services Contacts Free Consultation via WhatsApp

 Do I need to translate the apostille?

-The apostille text is standardized and duplicated in English and French.
+The apostille text is standardized and duplicated in English and French (under Article 4 of the 1961 Hague Convention).
 However, the destination country may require a translation of the entire document, including the apostille.
 Check the requirements at the consulate.

-Can I put two apostilles on one document?
+Can I put a second apostille on the same document?

-Technically possible, but it makes no sense.
-One apostille is sufficient for all countries that are members of the Hague Convention.
+No, a second apostille on the same document is not needed and is not placed.
+One apostille is sufficient and is recognized in all countries that are parties to the Hague Convention.
 If the document will be used in multiple countries, one apostille is enough.

 What is lamination and why is it a problem?

 Lamination is covering a document with film.
 Many people laminated certificates for protection.
-However, laminated documents are not accepted for placing an apostille, as the film prevents the stamp from being applied.
+However, laminated documents are not accepted for placing an apostille, as the film prevents identification of watermarks and the application of the stamp.
 The solution is to get a duplicate.

 Need help with documents?